Nikitha5399/M1_GAME_ROCKPAPERSCISSORS/1_Requirements/README.md

 In this rockepaperscissors game you can store the username, view the highest score secured by a user, and even reset the score.
 Additionally, to make the game look a little more interesting, it is divided into rounds; user must pass the first round to reach the second one.

+## Requirements
+1 VS code
+2 Github as version control
+3 GCC in windows as well as linux
+4 WSL/Dual boot/VMware
+5 Mingw

 # SWOT Analysis

 ![132314075-9d5d147b-6ebf-423d-bda4-03099ab72553](https://user-images.githubusercontent.com/94245015/142765769-15ec93c5-a8d5-4c18-a9d9-f73d3fb22777.png)